Rimu16/Simulation-Lab/README.md

 Multiplication :
 Represents the dot product of A and B. It reflects the combined linear transformation of the two matrices.

+## Concepts Covered
+- Random number generation
+- Data visualization with Matplotlib
+- Matrix operations with NumPy
+- Heatmap visualization
+- Bar plot representation of matrix computations

+## What I Learned
+- How to generate and manipulate random numerical data in Python.
+- Effective use of Matplotlib for visualizing mathematical operations.
+- Understanding of matrix operations and their effects.
+- How to present data using heatmaps and bar plots.
+- Best practices for structuring a professional GitHub repository.